danfascia/tai11s/README.md

 - Pack and optimise javascript
 - Build tailwind CSS from config, compile your Sass and run PurgeCSS to remove unusued classes based on the output `dist` folder

+## BONUS: Travis Github Pages deployment script

+`.travis.yml` can be modified to suit your own needs.
+This simple script will build from a named branch and deploy to Github Pages via your [Travis CI](https://travis-ci.org/) account.

+Store your Github Token securely in the Travis control panel